pachyderm/pachyderm/doc/cookbook/time_windows.md

 └── 01-04-17.json
 ```

-When the January 4th file, `01-04-17.json`, is committed, our first pipeline pulls out the last three days of data and arranges it like so:
+When the January 4th file, `01-04-17.json`, is committed, the first
+pipeline pulls out the last three days of data and arranges it in the
+following order:

 ```
 last_three_days